thundercore/developers-portal/docs-en/dev-faq-general.md

 ## Why is MetaMask showing my tokens as ETH and a large USD amount as its value?
 When adding a custom RPC URL in MetaMask, MetaMask by default treats any token/coin as ETH and shows the portfolio value using the USD price of ETH.

 To correct this, use the "Show Advanced Options" menu when adding the custom URL for Thunder Core ([https://mainnet-rpc.thundercore.com](https://mainnet-rpc.thundercore.com)).
-Add 108 as ChainId and TT as Symbol.
+Add 108 (0x6c) as Chain ID and TT as the Symbol.

 Once you do that your Thunder Tokens will appear as TT on the MetaMask.